Reporter Charlie LeDuff to sue Michigan Gov. Whitmer over nursing home coronavirus data

 Whitmer's office didn't immediately respond to Fox News' request for comment on LeDuff's planned lawsuit.

+"The public has a right to know.
+Above all, the public has a need to know.
+We shut down the entire economy, we interrupted our children's lives, all in the name of protecting the most vulnerable.
+We now know this was the institutionalized elderly.
+If we could not protect them, at the very least we deserve an explanation from Madam Governor," LeDuff told Fox News in an email on Monday.

+"If there's something more to it than that, let's say gross incompetence or gross negligence or gross press conferences designed to cover the facts, then she needs to answer for it.
+As I've always said, the power lies with the people, not the political parties," he added.

-The governor has come under fire recently for her handling of nursing homes and other long-term care facilities during the coronavirus pandemic.
+Whitmer has come under fire recently for her handling of nursing homes and other long-term care facilities during the coronavirus pandemic.

 Several Republican state legislators recently called for a "full investigation" into Whitmer’s actions in a pair of letters to Michigan Attorney General Dana Nessel and acting U.S. Attorney General Monty Wilkinson.